Cocktail-recipes/cocktail-recipes/README.md

 ```
 PORT=3000
-SESSION_SECRET = "keyboard cat" // can be any string
+SESSION_SECRET =                //   can be any string
 CLOUDINARY_NAME=                //   You get the cloudinary variables
 CLOUDINARY_KEY=                 //   on the Dashboard of the
 CLOUDINARY_SECRET=              //   cloudinary web site.
 ```